animerat/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Getting CloudWatch logs configured

-Add theCloudwatch libraries to our python environment
+Add CloudWatch libraries to our python environment

 ```
 watchtower
 ```

-From a python terminal install the new opentelemetry libraries
+From a python terminal install the new CloudWatch libraries
 ```
 pip install -r requirements.txt
 ```